lukebrandonfarrell/react-native-navigation-drawer-extension/README.md

 ```

 #### Props

+The props below are used to configure the drawer and are to be used in RNN `passProps:`.
+Any aditional
+props will be passed to your custom drawer component.

 | Prop                | Type          | Optional  | Default | Description                                                                             |
 | ------------------- | ------------- | --------- | ------- | --------------------------------------------------------------------------------------- |